 I get a lot of calls and emails from people seeking my advice about sending horses to trainers.
 They are surprised when I tell them, "Don't ever send your horse to a trainer."

-They are so surprised that they hardly ever hear my second statement, "Send yourself to the trainer and take your horse along."
+They are so surprised to hear that that they hardly ever hear my second statement, "Send yourself to the trainer and take your horse along."

 More horse money is wasted on trainers than anything else.
-Even without crunching the numbers to see that by the time you factor in daily care and feeding of your horse there is little money left for actual training in most cases.
-Factor in the expenses they have to meet just to keep the doors open and you get an idea of just how many horses they have to divide their time into just to survive.
+Even without crunching the numbers it is easy to see that by the time you factor in the daily care and feeding of your horse there is little money left for actual training in most cases.
+Factor in the expenses they have to meet just to keep the doors open and you get an idea of just how many horses they have to divide into their time just to survive.
+A vast majority of horses trained by trainers are trained by the help.

 In order to keep prices down and remain competitive they have get the horse going as quickly as possible.
 There is a lot of pressure to rush over crucial points and use short cuts.
 Not unlike the ones your "trainer" apparently employed.